bestwebsoft/portfolio-wordpress-plugin/readme.txt

 * In this version an image uploaded by means of custom fields is substituted with Wordpress standard meta box for the media files uploading.

 == Upgrade Notice ==

+= V2.23 =
+Portfolio Template is updated.
+Screenshots are updated.
+BWS plugins section is updated.
+Plugin optimization is done.
+Problem with pagination for portfolio as front page is fixed.

+= V2.22 =
+We added the ability to include Portfolio as search criterion for Custom Search on the Porfolio settings page.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.

+= V2.21 =
+We added functionality for disable rewriting templates after plugin update.
+Activation of radio button or checkbox by clicking on its label.
+Add checking installed wordpress version.
+We updated all functionality for wordpress 3.7.1.

 = V2.20 =
 Fixed style bugs.
 Fixed bug of updating images for portfolio.